 - Choose diet fizzy drinks and no added sugar squashes instead of sugary versions.
 Sugary drinks are best used as a treatment for hypos.

 - Try to cook from scratch where possible – that way you can be sure of what's in your food.
-Check out our website for tasty, easy to follow simple recipes.
+Check out our tasty, easy-to-follow and simple recipes.

 - Keep an eye on reduced-fat foods – many actually contain more sugar as food manufactures add sugar to compensate for the altered taste and texture caused by the fat being removed.
 Look at the whole food label to be sure.